CorvusPrudens/Corvassembly/docsrc/advanced/the-gpu.rst

 The CorvusPrudensUnit features a graphics processing unit for offloading drawing from the processor.
-It' a bit of a stretch to call it a GPU, but it does allow for much faster and more sophisticated monochrome drawing.
+It's a bit of a stretch to call it a GPU, but it does allow for much faster and more sophisticated monochrome drawing.